Skip to main content

 6. Staub JF, Adler DG (2017).
 Endoscopic Management of Esophagorespiratory Fistulas.
 Pract Gastroenterol, XLI(9), 54-66.

 8. Goicoechea SM, Garca-Mata R, Staub J, Valdivia A, Sharek L, McCulloch CG, Hwang RF, Urrutia R, Yeh JJ, Kim HJ, Otey CA (2013).
 Palladin promotes invasion of pancreatic cancer cells by enhancing invadopodia formation in cancer-associated fibroblasts.
 Oncogene, 33(10), 1265-73.
-(Read full article)
+(Read full publication)

 9. Scott L, Carr C, Staub J, Saef S, Krywko D (2014).
 A blueprint for saving lives following disaster: consensus results of South Carolina's 2012 health security leaders conference.
 J S C Med Assoc, 109(2), 67-72.
-(Read full article)
+(Read full publication)